chinapedia/wikipedia.abstract.en/Page/C._S._Lewis.md

 Legacy

-Statue_of_C.S._Lewis,_Belfast.jpg's statue of C. S. Lewis in front of the wardrobe from his book _The Lion, the Witch and the Wardrobe_ in East Belfast]]
+'s statue of C. S. Lewis in front of the wardrobe from his book _The Lion, the Witch and the Wardrobe_ in East Belfast]]

 Lewis continues to attract a wide readership.
 In 2008, _The Times_ ranked him eleventh on their list of "the 50 greatest British writers since 1945".[78]
 Readers of his fiction are often unaware of what Lewis considered the Christian themes of his works.
 His Christian apologetics are read and quoted by members of many Christian denominations.
 In 2013, on the 50th anniversary of his death, Lewis joined some of Britain's greatest writers recognised at Poets' Corner, Westminster Abbey.[79]
 The dedication service, at noon on 22 November 2013, included a reading from _The Last Battle_ by Douglas Gresham, younger stepson of Lewis.
 Flowers were laid by Walter Hooper, trustee and literary advisor to the Lewis Estate.
 An address was delivered by former Archbishop of Canterbury Rowan Williams.[80]
 The floor stone inscription is a quotation from an address by Lewis:

-CSLewismural.png

 Many books have been inspired by Lewis, including _A Severe Mercy_ by his correspondent and friend Sheldon Vanauken. _The Chronicles of Narnia_ has been particularly influential.
 Modern children's literature has been more or less influenced by Lewis's series, such as Daniel Handler's _A Series of Unfortunate Events_, Eoin Colfer's _Artemis Fowl_, Philip Pullman's _His Dark Materials_, and J. K. Rowling's _Harry Potter_ .
 Pullman is an atheist and so fierce a critic of Lewis's work as to be dubbed "the anti-Lewis".[81][82]
 He considers C. S. Lewis a negative influence and has accused Lewis of featuring religious propaganda, misogyny, racism, and emotional sadism in his books.
 Authors of adult fantasy literature such as Tim Powers have also testified to being influenced by Lewis's work.